 The skin is a thick structure.
-Usually no microorganisms should penetrate this way.
+Usually no microorganism can cut across it.

 It’s pretty safe.
-But wounds or insect bites can cause a breach in this wall.
+But wounds, tick bites or insect bites can cause a breach in this wall.
 Here, pathogens can find their way towards the blood flow.

-The other types of epithelium are the mucous membranes.
-They are present in various parts of the body: intestines, the vagina, the stomach, the mouth cavity, the nose, the eyes…
+The other types of epithelia are the mucous membranes.
+They are present in various parts of the body: the intestines, the vagina, the stomach, the mouth cavity, the nose, the lungs, the eyes…

-As for the skin, the junction between the cells is quite tight and makes it impossible to breach without causing damage to them.
-The only solution for micro-organisms is to adhere to the surface and start destroying epithelial cells.
+As for the skin, the junction between the cells is quite tight.
+The micro-organisms can't breach it unless they adhere to the surface and start destroying epithelial cells.

 But epithelial cells can protect themselves.

-Sometimes, because the host's body is weak, too old or very young – or because the pathogen is quite virulent – the infection can’t be avoided and germs can cross the mucous membrane and enter in the blood flow.
+Sometimes, because the pathogen is extremely virulent, the infection can’t be avoided and germs can cross the mucous membrane and enter the blood flow.

 This is time for the 2 next mechanisms of defense to come into play.